apedrouzoulloa/he-camera-attribution/README.md

 This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See the `LICENSE` file for more details.

-Additionally, this project uses the Lattigo v3 library, which is also licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
+Additionally, this project uses the Lattigo v3 library and has adapted some of the examples provided in the Lattigo repository to the context of camera attribution.
+The Lattigo library is also licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
 A copy of Lattigo's license is included in the file `LICENSE.Lattigo`.
 Please refer to it for more information.